 In many situations, it's important to access a subsection of a larger piece of data.
 Some file formats, such as video files or disk images, support seeking, where only a subset of the data is needed for read operations.
-As the creators of audio CDs discovered, it's useful to be able to decode small parts of a segment to support these operations [38].
+As the creators of audio CDs discovered, it's useful to be able to decode small parts of a segment to support these operations [36].

 For this purpose, a stripe defines a subset of a segment and should be no more than a couple of kilobytes in size.
-Encryption happens on a small multiple of stripes, whereas erasure encoding happens on a single stripe at a time.
-Because we use authenticated encryption, every encryption batch has a slight overhead, so slightly larger encryption sizes are preferred.
+Encryption happens on an encryption block boundary, which may be a small multiple of stripes, whereas erasure encoding happens on a single stripe at a time.
+Because we use authenticated encryption, every encryption block has a slight overhead, so slightly larger encryption sizes are preferred.
 However, audits happen on stripes, and we want audit bandwidth usage to be small.